 2) How often do your coaches typically interact with the patients or clients?

 Molly: “It depends.
 Patients are not given a schedule and they don't have to make an appointment.
 A user might be contacting us every day and we will respond within 24 business hours.
 Some people do that, and maybe that's just for a week.
 Or maybe they reach out every few days for a couple of weeks.
 The exception to that is with some of our ‘business’ clients, so like healthcare providers and insurers.
 Depending on their needs, we might be doing more proactive outreach, so we will reach out to those patients who we can see are at high risk for hypoglycemia or hyperglycemia, or maybe aren't testing at all yet.
 We’ll be making the first contact in this situation to try to prevent serious complications.”

 3) What kind of ways do you think that you positively impact patients?
-In the payer world we always talk about outcomes and reducing costs, do you feel like there are benefits for the individual and healthcare providers more broadly?
+In the self insured employer world we always talk about outcomes and reducing costs, do you feel like there are benefits for the individual and healthcare providers more broadly?